 Our findings support the view that boards responded quickly and effectively to an unexpected shift in the cyber risk landscape.
 Over the period surrounding the passage of the GDPR, boards substantively increased their focus, expertise and cyber risk assignment, with firms with higher ex ante cyber risk making the most changes.
-Further, firms with boards that responded more quickly experience fewer future cyber-attacks, data breaches and media attention to its data security.
+Further, firms with boards that responded more quickly experience fewer future cyber attacks, data breaches and media attention to its data security.

 Our study contributes to several lines of research.
 First, we delve into the relatively unexplored area of board adaptability and effectiveness as it relates to an exogenous change in a firm's risk environment.
-This inquiry complements previous studies examining how changes in board composition impact firm performance (e.g., Duchin et al. 2010; Adams et al. 2018; and Van Peteghem et al. 2018), accounting transparency (Armstrong et al. 2014), and financial reporting quality (e.g., Bryan, et al. 2013; Kim and Klein 2017).
+This inquiry complements previous studies examining how changes in board composition impact firm performance (e.g., Duchin, Matsusaka and Ozbas 2010, Adams, Akyol and Verwijmeren 2018, and Van Peteghem, Bruynseels and Gaeremynck 2018), accounting transparency (Armstrong, Core and Guay 2014), and financial reporting quality (e.g., Bryan, et al. 2013, Kim and Klein 2017).
 Our study differs from these papers in that we examine voluntary changes in board structure, instead of those mandated by a new law or regulation.

 Second, our paper contributes to the overall literature on cyber risk.
-Previous papers examine how disclosures of cyber risk from the Form 10-K are priced by the stock market (Berkman et al. 2018; Gordon et al. 2010).
-Other studies examine firm or market responses to cyber-attacks and data breaches (Kamiya et al. 2018; Amir et al. 2018; Haislip et al. 2019; Liu 2020).
+Previous papers examine how disclosures of cyber risk from the Form 10-K are priced by the stock market (Berkman et al. 2018, Gordon, Loeb and Sohail 2010).
+Other studies examine firm or market responses to cyber attacks and data breaches (Kamiya et al. 2018, Amir et al. 2018, Haislip et al. 2019, Liu 2020).
 We complement these studies by using the GDPR as a plausible exogenous shock to the firm's cyber risk environment.
 Thus, we are able to examine board responses to cyber risk shocks for a broad group of firms.

 Third, we add to the literature on how a regulation promulgated in one jurisdiction can have consequences on other regions of the world.
-Many papers examine global effects of U.S. laws or regulations, for instance, PCAOB inspections (Oesch and Urban 2019) or the Sarbanes-Oxley Act of 2002 (Piotroski and Srinivasan 2008).
+Many papers examine global effects of U.S. laws or regulations, for instance, PCAOB inspections (Oesch and Urban, 2019) or the Sarbanes-Oxley Act of 2002 (Piotroski and Srinivasan 2008).
 Our paper looks at how a European regulation transfers to an American setting.

-2. Institutional Background: The GDPR and Cyber Privacy Laws
+II.
+Institutional Background: The GDPR and Cyber Privacy Laws